mitre/google-chrome-v2r6-stig-baseline/README.md

 The JSON InSpec results file may also be loaded into a __[full heimdall server](https://github.com/mitre/heimdall)__, allowing for additional functionality such as to store and compare multiple profile runs.

 ## Authors
-* Sam Cornwell
-* Danny Haynes
-* Trevor Vaughan
-* Aaron Lippold
-* Kyle Fagan
-* LJ Kimmel
-* KC Linden
-* Rony Xavier
-* Mohamed El-Sharkawi

 ## Special Thanks
-* The SIMP Project Team
-* Eugene Aronne
-* Shivani Karikar
+* Lockheed Martin

 ## Contributing and Getting Help
 To report a bug or feature request, please open an [issue](https://github.com/mitre/google-chrome-v2r6-stig-baseline/issues/new).

 ### NOTICE

-© 2018-2020 The MITRE Corporation.
+© 2018-2022 The MITRE Corporation.

 Approved for Public Release; Distribution Unlimited.
 Case Number 18-3678.